jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

 ## Using the standalone

-This program has three options, but only two of the three options will be used.
-The first option is the fasta file (-fasta) to get the HA sequence from.
-This sequence needs to have an **HA** in the header (Line with an **>**), otherwise this program will not extract the HA sequence.
+This program has three options, but only one of the three options is needed.
+The only required option is the fasta file (-fasta) to get the HA sequence from.
+This program will align each sequence in the fasta file to an consensus of the last 3 bases of H1 and the first 54 bases of the HA2 gene ("arrGGNHTNYHNrGNGCNDWHrYNrKNYKBAT").
+However, this is only as good as my consensus, so it will likely fail at times.
+To fix this issue you can upload a feature table or input the position of the first base (index 1) in the HA2 gene (P1' position).

+If you are inputting a feature table or the first base in HA2, then only one HA sequence is processed.
+You also will need to mark the HA sequence in the fasta file with **HA** in the header (Line with an **>**), otherwise this program will not extract the HA sequence.

 The second option is either to use a feature table to get the HA2 starting position from (-tbl) or to manually